 Alignment with Regional Trends

 Other island nations had already started to open eligibility to dependents, though in a different way.
-By removing the educational requirement and raising the age limit, Saint Kitts & Nevis places itself competitively without compromising its signature due diligence rigor.
+By eliminating the educational requirement and raising the age limit, Saint Kitts & Nevis strengthens its competitive position while maintaining its signature due diligence standards.

 The Broader Impact on Families